laszlocph/website/_posts/2019-09-02-Building-Docker-images-with-Github-Actions.md

 A run step can run all the commands that you run on your laptop normally.
 If the necessary tools are installed of course.

-Luckilly Actions [have it installed](https://help.github.com/en/articles/software-in-virtual-environments-for-github-actions){:target="\_blank"} by default.
+Luckilly Actions [have docker installed](https://help.github.com/en/articles/software-in-virtual-environments-for-github-actions){:target="\_blank"} by default.

 See it by running: